akonkwa/RecipesCodemates1/breakfast/readme.md

 ### Notes:
 Serving some fruits as an option would be nice!
+Also, with a smile :)

 ### Codemate: